mkastoun/rls-laravel-neo4j/README.md

 /team/{teamUuid}
 ```

-Create employee and assign it to the team
+Create the employee and assign it to the team
 ```sh
 Method POST
 /team/{teamUuid}/employee